Missing large

 Recent Comments

-1. about 2 years ago on Pearls Before Swine
+1. over 2 years ago on Pearls Before Swine

 With Musk in charge of twitter, I expect a lot more of this type of thing from him.
 Maybe he’s just trying to arrange things so that it’s twitter that is found at fault and pays the penalties for libel rather than from his own personal wealth: https://apnews.com/article/thailand-north-america-lawsuits-international-soccer-courts-4f4ddea4fa0c43ae984447fae85cf644

-2. over 2 years ago on Prickly City
+2. almost 3 years ago on Prickly City

 I’m Gen X (born in 1969).
 For the record, I think that all store-bough mayo tastes bad (freshly made is very different and tasty), never liked fabric softener, don’t get how Applebees stays in business, and haven’t eaten cereal since college.
 So you can blame me too.
 I do like avocados.
 And bar soap.